m0rfiin-m/Octarine-Docs/AAS in AI Software Engineering/CS101/Week 2/Lesson 03 - Hierarchy in Pseudocode.md

-# Study Guide: **Hierarchy in Pseudocode**
+# **Hierarchy in Pseudocode**

-Let’s break down how to use hierarchy—**numbering, indentation, and sub-numbering**—in pseudocode, so you can write organized, readable plans for any programming problem.

----
+Date: Wednesday, November 19, 2025

+Course: CS101 – AAS in AI Software Engineering

+Week: 2, Lesson 2Lesson: Hierarchy in Pseudocode

-## **What Is Hierarchy in Pseudocode?**
+**What Is Hierarchy in Pseudocode?**

 Hierarchy is the way we show which steps "contain" or depend on other steps, using indentation and sub-numbering.